Complaints of a Sexual Nature

 - Your own sense of closure: If you’ve been the victim of sexual abuse by a health care professional, knowing that there is an investigation and potential consequences may play a role in your healing process.

 There are a variety of situations in which you may be eligible for funding for counselling or therapy.
 In fact, filing a complaint with the College alleging a health care professional has sexually abused you while you were a patient is one of the eligibility criteria for receiving funding.
-Additional, details can be found on the College's website at Information About Funding For Therapy and Counselling or call 780-438-3323.
+Additional, details can be obtained by calling 780-438-3323.

 We recognize that coming forward with a complaint about sexual abuse can be very difficult.
 When you call for assistance or to make a complaint, you will speak to an Intake Coordinator.
 This person has specific training in the area of sexual abuse and is very familiar with the College’s complaint process and can give you an idea of what to expect.
 They will not take statements or conduct investigations.
 You can speak to this person on the phone by calling 780-438-3323.
 You can remain anonymous, use an alias, or arrange to meet in person.
 If you then decide to make a formal complaint, it must be submitted in writing and signed.